miklevin/MikeLev.in/_posts/2023-11-17-the-future-of-seo-is-ai-and-not-just-for-content-creation.md

 date: 2023-11-17
 title: The Future of SEO is AI, And Not Just for Content Creation
 headline: "Take Control of Your Digital Life: Learn How to Create a Future-Proof Website on GitHub!"
 description: I'm an SEO professional who values integrity over following trends.
 I'm using GitHub to host my personal website, but I'm not locked in - I can move my content anytime, anywhere.
 My whole website is just one long text file in a 'one journal for life' format.
 This approach simplifies content management, reduces complexity, and helps me maintain momentum and form habits.
-I'm future-proofing my work, ensuring that it stays relevant and accessible in the ever-changing digital landscape.
+I'm future-proofing my work, ensuring that it stays relevant and accessible in the ever-changing digital landscape
 keywords: SEO, Content Creation, Personal Voice, Authenticity, Critical Analysis, Professional Experience, Current State, Future, Google, Antitrust, Apple, Ad Revenue, Search, Helpful Content, Intent, Altruism, HitTail, Long-Tail, Disingenuous, Ad-Motivated, ChatBots, AI, Mind-Control, Ethical, Practical, Accessible, Relatable, Informative
-categories: google, search, ai, future, seo
+categories: ai, google, search, seo, future
 permalink: /blog/the-future-of-seo-is-ai-and-not-just-for-content-creation/
 layout: post
 group: blog